Planting instructions: Canary Island Date Palm

 You can then soak the seeds in lukewarm water for about 24-48 hours.

-2. The sowing: The seeds can now be sown either in a germination box or in a germination bag (ziplock bag or ziplock bag) with slightly moist coconut humus (permeable to air and low in nutrients).
+2. The sowing: The seeds can now be sown either in a germination box or in a germination bag (ziplock bag or ziplock bag) with slightly moist coconut humus (air-permeable and low in nutrients).
 Sowing in perlite is also possible.
-Our tip: Pick up the substrate with your hand and press it firmly together with your hands until no more drops come out.
+Our tip: Pick up the substrate with your hand and press it tightly with your hands until no more drops come out.
 Then you should get the correct result.
 Remember to put your name and date on the bag and close it tightly.
 No light is required for sowing.
 At a warm room temperature, the seeds often germinate without any problems (but better than 30 ° C).

 3. Germination: Now you have to be a little patient.
 The germination time of palm species can vary widely and be irregular, but most palm seeds will germinate after 4-6 weeks, so check your bags weekly for rooting.
 After sprouting, you can now plant the seedlings in individual pots.
 We wish you every success with the cultivation.